NosytLabs/nosytlabs.com/src/content/services/3d-printing-services.md

 - Desired color
 - Size/dimensions needed

-**No upfront cost** - we'll quote the project first.
-Only pay if you approve.
+We'll review your project and provide a detailed quote with timeline.
+No upfront costs—we quote first, you approve, then we proceed.

-**Free Design Review**: We'll check if your design is printable and suggest improvements if needed.
+**Free Design Review**: We'll verify your design is optimized for printing and suggest improvements if needed.

-Let's create something cool together.
+Let's create something amazing.